tao-yu/Alg-Trainer/README.md

 - Features a timer for timing your algorithms.
 - Real scrambles - scrambles are not just the reverse of the algorithm.
 It won't be possible to guess the algorithm just by looking at the scramble!
 - Pressing spacebar shows you the algorithm you should use.
 No more searching for algs in pdf documents!
-- Virtual cube with heise controls.
+- Virtual cube.
 Learning algs with a virtual cube saves a ton of time because you don't need to scramble your cube.
 I used this when I was learning full ZBLL.
+- Customizable controls: The default keyboard controls for turning the virtual cube are based on a ergonomic layout designed by Ryan Heise.
+However it is possible to customize the controls to whatever you want!
 - User defined algset - Have a list of algs you want to train?
 No problem, just paste them into the "User defined algset" box.